MintyDoggo/MintyDoggo.github.io/project3.md

 ## How to compile and run the program

-How to compile (if applicable) and run the project.
+How to compile and run the project.

 ```
-d
+// run make commands in ubuntu terminal from makefile (be sure g++ is installed)
+make test
+make clean

+// optional: test other make commands to compress other files
+make img2
+make clean
 ```

 ## UI Design